COVID-19 Response and Our Mission Forward

 100 emergency scholarships for food, rent, formula and basic needs of students in need.

-In the interest of keeping our donors and students safe, we are re-envisioning our Party in the Library to go fully online in a fun and interactive way.
+In the interest of keeping our donors and students safe, we are planning on carrying on events fully online in a fun and interactive way.
 We are also postponing our Centennial year celebration until we are given the clearance to engage with large groups.
 Sponsorships and tickets already purchased for our events will remain valid for rescheduled dates when they are determined.
-To learn more about the Party in the Library online event, please visit our Re-EnVision 2020 Webpage

-If you would like to make a donation or sponsorship that will go toward the College areas most impacted by these cancellations, please click here to make an online contribution.
+If you would like to make a donation or sponsorship that will go toward the College areas most impacted by these cancellations, please click on our “donate now” button to make an online contribution.

 We join in solidarity with all of our non- profit, community and education partners responding to diverse needs at this time.
 We encourage our friends to make a gift to the COVID-19 Student Emergency Response Fund through our online giving page.
 We look forward to joining with all of you to present an array of rescheduled events that offer compelling, actionable content for all who attend.
 We are so grateful to all of you ― our speakers, sponsors, attendees and vendors ― for your investment of time, energy and financial resources in support of the Hartnell College Foundation.